octohooks/octohooks-clients/dotnet/Octohooks.Example/README.md

 ## Setup

-Register the `OctohooksClient` with your dependency injection container
+Register the `OctohooksClient` with your dependency injection container.

 ```csharp
 builder.Services